-Back then, the evidence was thin, just that one report.
+Back then, the evidence was thin; just that one report.
 However, I felt confident of my assertion.
-Many studies have shown that yoga reduces stress, blood pressure, and cholesterol, improves well-being, helps control Type-2 diabetes, promotes deep relaxation, and aids in weight control—all of which improve sexual function.
+Many studies have already established that yoga reduces stress, blood pressure, and cholesterol, improves well-being, helps control Type-2 diabetes, promotes deep relaxation, and aids in weight control — all of which improve sexual function.

-Recently, Korean researchers showed that yoga improves women’s sexual function.
-The researchers recruited 41 women, age 30 to 60, who had been diagnosed with “metabolic syndrome,” a group of strong risk factors for diabetes and heart disease including: high cholesterol, high triglycerides (blood fats), high blood pressure, high blood sugar, and abdominal obesity (pot belly).
-Previous research has shown that as the severity of metabolic syndrome increases, so does the risk of diabetes and heart disease—and sexual impariment.
+Recently, Korean researchers showed that yoga also improves sexual function for women.
+The researchers recruited 41 women, ages 30 to 60, who had been diagnosed with “metabolic syndrome,” a set of strong risk factors for diabetes and heart disease including high cholesterol, high triglycerides (blood fats), high blood pressure, high blood sugar, and abdominal obesity (pot belly).
+Previous research has shown that as the severity of metabolic syndrome increases, so does the risk of diabetes and heart disease — as well as sexual impairment.

 Twenty of the women participated in hour-long yoga classes twice a week for 12 weeks.
 The rest did not.
-The yoga class involved two dozen standard yoga poses, among them: standing forward bend (uttanasana), seated forward bend (pashimottanasna), triangle (trikonasana), and corpse pose (shavasana).
+The yoga class involved two dozen standard yoga poses, such as standing forward bend (uttanasana), seated forward bend (pashimottanasna), triangle (trikonasana), and corpse pose (shavasana).

-Compared with the control group, the yoga class participants experienced considerable reductions in cholesterol, triglycerides, blood sugar, and blood pressure—and significant increases in sexual arousal, vaginal lubrication, and overall sexual function and satisfadtion.
+Compared with the control group, the yoga class participants experienced considerable reductions in cholesterol, triglycerides, blood sugar, and blood pressure — and significant increases in sexual arousal, vaginal lubrication, and overall sexual function and satisfaction.

-Now, this is a small study, so it can’t be considered definitive.
-But it’s one more brick in a growing edifice showing that yoga helps reverse sex problems and enhances lovemaking.
+This was small study that can’t be considered definitive.
+But it’s one more brick in a growing edifice showing that yoga helps to reverse sex problems and enhance lovemaking.

-When it comes to enhancing sex, yoga is far from unique.
-Any regular moderate exercise program that reduces stress, promotes deep relaxation, and improves strength, stamina, flexibility, and balance can be presumed to have similar benefits, for example: hiking, dancing, gardening, cycling, or swimming.
+When it comes to enhancing sex, yoga is far from unique: Any regular moderate exercise program that reduces stress, promotes deep relaxation, and improves strength, stamina, flexibility, and balance can be presumed to have similar benefits (e.g., hiking, dancing, gardening, cycling, or swimming).